era86/era86.github.io/_drafts/2018-05-06-quick-review-big-o-notation-simplified.markdown

 ### Express the Number of Operations as a Function

 We can determine how many operations we need to perform (in the worst case) as a function of `n`.
-Since we know our worst case involves iterating the entire list, the Big-O complexity of our function is `O(n)`.
-In other words, if `items` has 10 items, we do 10 operations.
+We know our worst case scenario involves iterating the entire list.
+So, the Big-O complexity of our function is `O(n)`.
+In other words, our algorithm completes in "linear time".
+If `items` has 10 items, we do 10 operations.
 If it has 1000 items, we do 1000 operations.
 And so on.

 ### Ignore the Small Stuff